setinski/Sieving-For-Codes/README.md

 where $n is the code length, $w is the weight of the error, $k is the code dimension, and $i is the number of experiments.
 If no parameters are provided, $n = 256, $w = 6, $k = 0, and $i = 10.

-The results of the experiments and the comparison are recorded in ./Data/n$n directory.
+The results of the experiments and the comparison are recorded in the ./Data/n$n directory.

 ### Authors
 anonymous